How to use Keycloak with PostgreSQL Database (Quarkus)

-Keycloak (WildFly) comes with its own embedded H2 database to persist data by default.
-H2 is a Java SQL relational database.
-Keycloak uses the H2 database so that it can run instantly.
-The H2 is an in-memory database and it is suitable only for use in a test environment.
-In a production environment, it is recommended that a more mature relational database must be used.
+The new version of Keycloak comes with its own embedded dev-file database to persist data.
+This default database is designed to run instantly and so is suitable only for use in a test environment.
+In a production environment, more mature relational database must be used.

-In this tutorial, you will learn how to configure Keycloak to use with PostgreSQL database instead of its default H2 database.
+In this tutorial, you will learn how to configure Keycloak (powered by Quarkus) to use with PostgreSQL database instead of its default dev-file database.

 What You Need

 Here's how you can set up Keycloak with PostgreSQL:

 - Create a PostgreSQL database: You need to have PostgreSQL installed on your system or available in your network.
 Make sure you have the necessary permissions to create a database and user.
 Log in to your PostgreSQL database and create a new database that Keycloak will use to store its data.

 - Configure Keycloak to use PostgreSQL Database: Go to the "conf" directory of the Keycloak Server.
 Open the "keycloak.conf" file with a text editor, such as Notepad.
 Uncomment and update the following properties in the conf/keycloak.conf file: